acino/jump-source/README.md

 1. Open a source file that has a corresponding test file, or a test file.
 2. Open the command palette with Ctrl + Shift + P and choose the Jump to/from test command.
 You may also use the keyboard shortcut Ctrl + O T.

+If your tests are located in a separate directory tree that mirrors the code directories you need to use the setting `jumpSource.relativeRoots`.

 ### Jumping to the closest index file